Preparing the Ranch for the Winter Months

 - Create a water plan.
 Water is an essential nutrient for cattle.
 What water sources are available in cold months, and are there secondary water sources available?
 How will freezing temperatures affect access to water by cattle?
 Each animal will need between seven and twelve gallons per day.
 Cattle prefer to drink warmer water, and will consume less if it is cold.
 Consider stock tank heaters or hauling warmer water out to cattle to keep their intake up.

 - Prepare a winter calving location, if necessary.
-Winter calving is normal in some geographic areas.
+Winter calving is normal in some geographic areas, and temperatures can be problematic for young calves.
 Prepare areas for cattle now by adding feeders, checking shelter, and fixing fences.
+Ensure you are checking on cattle regularly, and have shelter prepared for pairs to keep warm once calves are born.

 - Prepare a spot in the barn, or a pen dedicated to treatment for cattle that may need medical or nutritional assistance.